microsoft/code-with-engineering-playbook/Engineering/DevOps-Logging-CSharp.md

 There are mainly two ways to use ILogger:

 - By injecting into the class constructor, which makes writing unit test simpler.
+It is recommended if instances of the class will be created using dependency injection (like mvc controllers).
+Not intended to be used in classes that will be instanciated directly, because it would require us to pass ILogger through the call stack (i.e. `var msg = new Message(this.logger)`).

 ```c#
 public class MyController